-In the previous article we covered the in which trout live.
+In the previous article we covered the lake environment in which trout live.
 However a lake is not static, and changes with the seasons.
 If we don’t understand those changes, and how they impact the trout’s behavior, then we will not know the right location to fish for them.

 Some things, like shoreline or structure tend not to change with the seasons – that is unless the water level significantly changes.
 But temperature and oxygen content – both very important to trout – are greatly impacted by seasonal changes.